apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    This feature requires |TS| to be built with POSIX capabilities enabled.

-.. ts:cv:: CONFIG proxy.config.ssl.handshake_timeout_in INT 0
+.. ts:cv:: CONFIG proxy.config.ssl.handshake_timeout_in INT 30

-   When enabled this limits the total duration for the server side SSL handshake.
+   When enabled this limits the total duration for the incoming side SSL handshake.

    See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.